-Example 3.12 - Grade point averages.
-In Example 3.10, grade point averages of five hundred and seventy three students (Table 4), the median grade is in the interval 70-75.
+Example - Grade point averages.
+The grade point averages of five hundred and seventy three students is given in Table 4.
+From the table, it can be seen that the median grade is in the interval 70-74.
 At any grade below 70, there are not yet fifty per cent, or one-half, of all cases taken into account.
-Including all those with grades up to 70, that is, including the 65-70 category, there are only 25.6% of all students (cumulative percentage column).
-Proceeding to the next interval and including students with grades of 70-75, an additional 25.5% of students, the cumulative percentage reaches 51.1%.
-As a result, the fifty per cent point is crossed in the interval from 70 and 75.
-The median grade is in the grade range from 70-75.
+Including all those with grades up to 70, that is, including the 65-69 category, there are only 25.6% of all students (cumulative percentage column).
+Proceeding to the next interval and including students with grades of 70-74, an additional 25.5% of students, the cumulative percentage reaches 51.1%.
+As a result, the fifty per cent point is crossed in the interval from 70 and 74.
+The median grade is in the grade range from 70-74.

-In order to determine a specific value for the median grade, it is necessary to interpolate within the 70-75 interval.
+In order to determine a specific value for the median grade, it is necessary to interpolate within the 70-74 interval.
 This is explained in the next section.